Criminal Defense Over 45 Years of Combined Experience

 • Protecting Client Rights: Throughout the legal process, defense attorneys ensure that their clients' constitutional rights are always protected.
 They work to prevent any violations of these rights.

-In summary, a defense attorney serves as an advocate, legal strategist, and protector of their clients' rights within the criminal justice system.
+In summary, a criminal defense lawyer serves as an advocate, legal strategist, and protector of their clients' rights within the criminal justice system.
 Their primary goal is to ensure that their clients receive a fair legal process and to achieve the best possible outcome for their case, whether that involves acquittal, reduced charges, or a fair sentencing decision.

 Do All Criminal Cases Make it To Trial?

 Not all criminal cases make it to trial.
 Our goal is to settle the matter of your criminal arrest or investigation as quickly and effectively as possible by building a strong defense and presenting it to the prosecution.
 However, our team always prepares for court just in criminal cases.
-We are aggressive, trial-tested litigators who have successfully represented countless clients in trials throughout Kanas and Missouri.
+We are aggressive, trial-tested litigators who have successfully represented countless clients in trials throughout Kansas and Missouri.

 If you’ve already been to court and were convicted, you still possess the right to appeal the decision and fight to win back your freedom.
 If your first appearance in court didn’t go how you hoped and you are looking to hire a new lawyer, our team is ready and prepared to help you succeed the second time.
 We will extensively research your initial charges, first trial, and the results to develop new and innovative ways to argue on your behalf in the courtroom.
 If we believe you have another chance, we are happy to appeal the decision on your behalf to give you a shot at the results you want.